Husky110/stable-diffusion-workspace/Readme.md

 # Warning: This repo is still WIP!
-Do NOT use it until further notice!
+Do NOT use it until further notice, since, right now, I'm doing breaking changed without any notice!

 # Purpose